afpineda/OpenSourceSimWheelESP32/doc/hardware/subsystems/AnalogClutchPaddles/AnalogClutchPaddles_en.md

 - First parameter is the ADC pin number for the left clutch paddle.
 - Second parameter is the ADC pin number for the right clutch paddle.
-- Third parameter is an arbitrary button number for the left clutch paddle, in the range 0 to 63.
-- Fourth parameter is an arbitrary button number for the right clutch paddle, in the range 0 to 63.

-Those button numbers will be reported in "regular buttons" mode.
-Do not have any other meaning.

 For example: